The Martian, by Andy Weir; You, by Carolyn Kepnes; The Gods of Guilt, by Michael Connelly (REVIEWS)

 Wow, did I ever LOVE this book.
 Seriously.

-Rather than populating his tale with monstrous aliens, Weir has fashioned the ultimate survival story with The Martian, pitting one man against seemingly-insurmountable odds in an immensely-compelling way.
+Rather than populating his tale with monstrous aliens, Weir has fashioned the ultimate survival story with The Martian, pitting one man against seemingly-insurmountable odds, in an immensely-compelling way.
 (The fact that Watney doesn't go stark-raving bonkers within the first week, as the magnitude of the situation he faces sets in, is a miracle, and would be reason enough to want desperately for him to succeed.
 The fact that he isn't a "real" astronaut--someone with a lifelong love of space, who pursued the stars as his life's passion--but is instead a sorta "regular" guy from a whole other field, just further endears him to me; this is a guy I can root for… and did, from the first to the last page of Weir’s book.)

 There is nothing—not one single thing—I didn’t love about The Martian, so my recommendation is simply this: Read it.